Cray-HPE/docs-csm/operations/power_management/System_Power_Off_Procedures.md

 ## Power Off System Cabinets

-If any of the external file systems are in air-cooled cabinets shared with air-cooled compute nodes or management nodes, then the power off of the PDU circuits in these cabinets should be delayed until the external Lustre or SpectrumScale (GPFS) file systems have been cleanly shut down.
+If any of the external file systems are in air-cooled cabinets shared with air-cooled compute nodes or management nodes, then the power off of the PDU circuits in these cabinets should be delayed until the external Lustre or Spectrum Scale (GPFS) file systems have been cleanly shut down.

 To power off standard rack and liquid-cooled cabinet PDUs, refer to [Power Off Compute Cabinets](Power_Off_Compute_Cabinets.md).